Tell me to what you pay attention and I will tell you who you are. – Jose Ortega Y Gasset, Man and Crisis

 The end of history – Set it and forget it can be great investment advice.
 But investing in general looks through a much wider lens.
 You and your environment are continually changing, and because your relationship with money is so deeply embedded with this ongoing interaction, you cannot ‘arrive’ at a place where everything – or anything – is magically settled.
 This is a participatory process, not a thing to secure and protect.
 Use your understanding as a way of life, or lose it, and life with it.

 An objective right answer – When it comes to living well, there is no objective right answer.
 But money makes us believe otherwise in subtle and pernicious ways.
-It’s important to recognise the difference between propositional and procedural knowing (statements of fact and technical know-how) that is only ever instrumental to our lives, not integral or instrumental to them.
+It’s important to recognise the difference between propositional and procedural knowing (statements of fact and technical know-how) that is only ever incidental to our lives, not integral or instrumental to them.